Peptide Half-Life Tracking

 3. Real-World Example: Semaglutide Half-Life

 Suppose a logged 1 mg dose of Semaglutide.
 Semaglutide has an elimination half-life of approximately 165 hours (about 1 week or 7 days)[1].
-This long half-life is what makes once-weekly dosing effective for sustained weight loss.[2]
+This long half-life is part of why labeled semaglutide products can use once-weekly dosing.[2]

 | Elapsed time | Calculation | Remaining | % remaining |